achliopa/udemy_ReactNativeCourse/readme.md

 * When we reboot our linuc dev machine and we try to npm start or run-android it crashes.
 We need to run the watchamn config sctipt again and it is ok. as eslint is not properly configured yet we use our emulator for debugging.
 (SWEET) we rerun the app with typing 2 times r with the emulator on
 * in ios development or in old version there where 2 different index.js files. index.ios.js and index.android.js. we will check if we need to create two root app files.
 NO. We change to index.android.js and it breaks
+* SOLUTION:1. it appears that watchman at dev pc reboot loses its config. resun watchman config script if needed
+* SOLUTION:2 new react-native uses YARN. dont use npm install for addon packages.
+USE YARN

 ## Lecture 21 - Application Outline